 Therefore, for $n$ large enough, which is a contradiction.
-This completes the proof of item (1). \end{proof} \begin{proof} [Proof of (2)] Let $j \in \mathbb{N}$ be sufficiently large so that item (1) holds and let $g,h \in \Omega_{j}$ be arbitrary.
+This completes the proof of item (i). \end{proof} \begin{proof} [Proof of (ii)] Let $j \in \mathbb{N}$ be sufficiently large so that item (i) holds and let $g,h \in \Omega_{j}$ be arbitrary.
 By Proposition \ref{keyproposition}, $h$ is either $\epsilon$-contracting or $2 \epsilon$-contracting, hence in particular